microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Now that our application has been packaged with the Desktop Bridge, we can start integrating the Universal Windows Platform.

-### Task 2 - Add a reference to the Universal Windows Platform
+### Task 3 - Add a reference to the Universal Windows Platform
 In order to start using Universal Windows Platform APIs in a WPF application we need to add a reference to two files:

 - **Windows.md**, which contains the metadata that describes all the APIs of the Universal Windows Platform.
 - **System.Runtime.WindowsRuntime** which is a library that contains the infrastructure required to properly support the **IAsyncOperation** type, which is used by the Universal Windows Platform to handle asynchronous operation with the well known async / await pattern.
-Without this library your options to interact with the Universal Windows Platform would be very limited, since all the APIs which take more than 50 ms to return a result are implemented with this patter.
+Without this library your options to interact with the Universal Windows Platform would be very limited, since all the APIs which take more than 50 ms to return a result are implemented with this pattern.

 1. Go back to Visual Studio and right click on the **ContosoExpenses** package.
 2. Choose **Add reference**.